macCesar/purgeTSS/docs/configuring-guide.md

 }
 ```

-## Colors property
+## Colors Section
-The `colors` property allows you to customize the global color palette values.
+The `colors` section allows you to customize the global color palette values.

 ```javascript
 // ./purgetss/config.js